linode/docs/docs/applications/configuration-management/creating-your-first-chef-cookbook/index.md

 # [...]
 {{< /file >}}

-1. The paths referenced in the virtual hosts files need to be created.
+1. The paths referenced in the virtual host files need to be created.
 Once more, this is done with the `directory` resource, and should be added before the final `end` tag:

     {{< file "~/chef-repo/cookbooks/lamp_stack/recipes/apache.rb" ruby >}}
 # [...]